dtorresxp/odoo-guides/en-uk/o13/ce/o13/en-uk-o13-ce-o13-guides.md

 - ###### Time Off
   ![apps](/doc/img/apps.png) | o:TimeOff
   It isn't really a new module but previous version's Leave renamed
-  In the dashboard now there are very good reports to be aware of any time off
+  In the dashboard now there are very good reports to be aware of any Employee availability
 - ###### Lunch
   ![apps](/doc/img/apps.png) | o:Lunch
   It has a new improved interface for better user experience